Lydwen/Mr.Statamutation/Specification.md

 - a replacing entity  (or set of entities - or nothing)

-Locators
+Selectors :

-A locator is a specifier describing where to apply mutation (which file, etc.)
+A selector is a specifier describing where to apply mutation (which file, etc.)

 - apply mutation to ALL FILES & ALL OCCURRENCES
 - apply mutation to ONE FILE & ALL OCCURRENCES